ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

 <img src="/images/iOS/UI/ScrollingAlbum/hd_parallax.png" width="720" height="347" />

-1. `cellMaximumWidth`: The maximum width of a cell, and it is usually the width of UICollectionView
+1. `cellMaximumWidth`: The maximum width of a cell, and it is usually the width of `UICollectionView`
 2. `cellFullSpacing`: The spacing between the current and the next cell, when both of them are landscape.
 3. `cellMaximumHeight`: The maximum height of a cell, and it is usually the height of UICollectionView
 4. `currentFractionComplete`: How much the current cell has moved away from the center, ranging from 0 to 1

-`cellMaximumWidth`, `cellFullSpacing`, `cellHeight` is set at `viewDidLayoutSubviews` of `AlbumViewController`, and `currentFractionComplete` is computed on the fly.
+`cellMaximumWidth`, `cellFullSpacing`, `cellHeight` are set at `viewDidLayoutSubviews` of `AlbumViewController`, and `currentFractionComplete` is computed on the fly.

 :pencil2: `AlbumViewController.swift`
 ```swift